peteroupc/peteroupc.github.io/random.md

 <a id=Verifiable_Random_Numbers></a>
 ### Verifiable Random Numbers

 _Verifiable random numbers_ are random numbers (such as seeds for PRNGs) that are disclosed along with all the information necessary to verify their generation.
 Usually, such information includes random numbers and/or uncertain data to be determined and publicly disclosed in the future.
 Techniques to generate verifiable random numbers (as opposed to cryptographic RNGs alone) are used whenever one party alone can't be trusted to produce a number at random.
-Verifiable random numbers that are disclosed _publicly_ SHOULD NOT be used as encryption keys or other secret parameters.
+Verifiable random numbers that are disclosed _publicly_ should not be used as encryption keys or other secret parameters.

 > **Examples:**
 >